 Becoming a Birth Mom

-For me, it seemed an ideal fit.
+For me, it seemed an ideal fit with the balance.
 I wanted to have enough connectivity to know that my baby was safe, healthy, and well adjusted.
-While it was incredibly difficult to wrap my brain around the fact that the child I grew inside my own belly was under another roof, in another state, without me being there to witness to her growth, I felt confident that I’d made the right choice for her and I trusted her parents completely.
+While it was incredibly difficult to wrap my brain around the fact that the child I grew inside my own belly was under another roof, in another state, without me being there to witness her growth, I felt confident that I’d made the right choice for her and I trusted her parents completely.

 During the first year, thankfully, her parents were diligent with sending letters every couple of months along with a full packet of printed photos of my little nugget.
 They told me about the funny stories, gushed over the tender moments, and shared milestones along the way.
 These letters and photos have been my lifeline, and continue on an annual basis even now that we follow each other on social media, which for the past eighteen months or so has given us an even closer look into each other’s lives.